aws-samples/k8s-cloudwatch-operator/README.md

 <li>Replace LAMBDA_ROLE_ARN with the ARN of the IAM role that was used in the <b>Environment.Variables.ASSUMED_ROLE</b> configuration parameter for the Lambda function.
 This role is mapped to a Kubernetes group <i>lambda-client</i>.
 </ul>

-The initial state of *aws-auth* ConfigMap in the EKS cluster contains mapping that allows worker nodes to join the cluster.
 Update this ConfigMap as follows:<br/>
 <b>kubectl apply -f aws-auth-configmap.yaml</b>

 We will have to grant the *lambda-client* Kubernetes group permission to list *K8sMetricAlarm* custom resources as well as list/update *Deployment* resources.
 In order to do that, create a Kubernetes ClusterRole and ClusterRoleBinding as follows:</br>